juliogomez/netdevops/pyATS.md

 $ virl ssh nx-osv-1
 ```

-Please note you will need to confirm you want to add its IP address to the list of _known hosts_.
+Please note that during the connection process you will need to confirm you want to add its IP address to the list of _known hosts_.

-One of the fantastic features that _virlutils_ includes is that it can generate inventories to be used by other systems, with `virl generate [ pyats | nso | ansible ]`
+One of the fantastic features that _virlutils_ includes is that it can generate inventories to be used by other systems, using the command: `virl generate [ pyats | nso | ansible ]`

 For our demos we will use the `pyats` one, so try it once that all nodes in your simulation are _REACHABLE_ (the first time it might take up to 4 mins).